Buffalo Seminary: Traditions

-Honor Code: "One choice.
-Honor.
-Three advantages: respect, integrity and trust."
-Each student, faculty and staff member literally signs this Academic and Social Honor Code at the beginning of the school year.
-The Code is then prominently set upon an easel for all to see throughout the year.
-Academic honor requires respect for intellectual and artistic property.
+Each student, faculty and staff member signs an honor code at the beginning of the school year.
 "I pledge my honor that I have neither given nor received assistance," is written and signed by students on all class tests, papers, examinations, and other work which a faculty member designates as an honor assignment.
-Social Honor requires consideration for others, honesty in all matters, courtesy, and respect for differences.

 Harkness Learning: SEM has six Harkness classrooms used primarily by the English and history departments.
 These classrooms are centered on a Harkness table - a large, wood, oval table where which students gather around to learn collaboratively.
 At a Harkness table teachers facilitate and mediate topics and discussion, no student is not seen, and everyone has the duty and opportunity to speak.

 Morning Meeting: Every morning the entire school assembles for "morning meeting."
 While other high schools may begin their day with an assigned homeroom for students, at SEM, all students gather in the chapel first.
-Morning meeting is led by the president of the School Government Association, and typically opens with the entire student and faculty body singing SEM's alma mater or the anthem "Jerusalem."
-Announcements and awards are then made by students and faculty.
-Throughout the year, senior class students make their formal, required "Senior Presentation," at morning meeting - they are often accompanied by media or a live musical performance.
+Morning meeting is led by the president of the School Government Association.
+Throughout the year, senior class students make formal presentations at morning meeting.

-Hornet/Jacket: One of the school's prominent school life traditions is the Hornet and Jacket competition.
-Created by legendary headmistress L. Gertrude Angell, the students of Buffalo Seminary were organized into these two teams so girls could compete amicably.
-Today, after admission to the school students are sorted into either team on the festival-like Hornet/Jacket Day.
-Faculty too is either Hornet or Jacket.
-Family members are what their first SEM student was - it is a legacy.
-Sisters, mothers, aunts, and grandmothers are always the same team.
-Throughout the year, academic, and festive (often holiday themed) contests are held and the teams compete against the other.
-Points are accrued and awarded to the winning team, and at the close of the school year, the points are tallied, and the winning team is engraved into the "Hornet-Jacket Cup."